-MOTION TO ADOPT Resolution No. 2020-550 of the Broward County Board of County Commissioners authorizing the Environmental Protection and Growth Management Department to file a long-range budget plan and funding request with the Florida Department of Environmental Protection for projects to mitigate beach erosion in Broward County; supporting the projects for which funding is requested; confirming Broward County's ability to serve as local sponsor for projects and the County's ability to fund the appropriate local share of projects; providing for severability; and providing an effective date.
-(Commission Districts 4, 6 and 7)
+MOTION TO ADOPT Resolution No. 2021-413 authorizing the Environmental Protection and Growth Management Department to file a long-range budget plan and funding request with the Florida Department of Environmental Protection for projects to mitigate beach erosion in Broward County; supporting the projects for which funding is requested; confirming Broward County's ability to serve as local sponsor for projects and the County's ability to fund the appropriate local share of projects; providing for severability; and providing an effective date.
+(Commission Districts 6 and 7)